apache/druid/docs/operations/mixed-workloads.md

 ### Lane-specific properties

-If you use the high/low laning strategy, set the following:
+If you use the __high/low laning strategy__, set the following:

 * `druid.query.scheduler.laning.maxLowPercent` – The maximum percent of query threads to handle low priority queries.
 The remaining query threads are dedicated to high priority queries.

+Consider also defining a [prioritization strategy](../configuration/index.md#prioritization-strategies) for the Broker to label queries as high or low priority.
+Otherwise, manually set the priority for incoming queries on the [query context](../querying/query-context.md).

-If you use a manual laning strategy, set the following:
+If you use a __manual laning strategy__, set the following:

-* `druid.query.scheduler.laning.lanes.{name}`
-* `druid.query.scheduler.laning.isLimitPercent`
+* `druid.query.scheduler.laning.lanes.{name}` – The limit for how many queries can run in the `name` lane.
+Define as many named lanes as needed.
+* `druid.query.scheduler.laning.isLimitPercent` – Whether to treat the lane limit as an exact number or a percent of the minimum of `druid.server.http.numThreads` or `druid.query.scheduler.numThreads`.

+With manual laning, incoming queries can be labeled with the desired lane in the `lane` parameter of the [query context](../querying/query-context.md).

+See [Query prioritization and laning](../configuration/index.md#query-prioritization-and-laning) for additional details on query laning configuration.

 ### Example